A history of Littlehampton’s Pier Road and Bayford Road

 Continuing along the river leads you to one of the town’s most interesting buildings: Riverside Wharf.
-Converted by John Pardey Architects from a group of Victorian warehouses that represented the last remnant of industrial building along the east bank, it is a development of five residential townhouses.
+Converted by John Pardey Architects from a group of Victorian warehouses that represented the last remnant of industrial building along the east bank, it’s a development of five residential townhouses.

 Completed in 2013, the project was the brainchild of Jane Wood, owner of the East Beach Cafe.
 I’m divided over the visual aesthetics of the conversion.
 From River Road, I find the retention of some of the original brick and flint facade to be jarring, but when seen from the river the building looks so much better.

-Continuing along River Road one comes to The Steam Packet, a pub that dates back to the 1840s and has only recently reopened after being closed since 2007.
-It’s notably for being named after the steamer service that sailed from Littlehampton to Honfleur in France between 1863 and 1882.
+Continuing along River Road, at 54 one comes to The Steam Packet, a pub that dates back to the 1840s and has recently reopened after being closed since 2007.
+It’s notable for being named after the steamer service that sailed from Littlehampton to Honfleur in France between 1863 and 1882.

 A little further on the left, alongside the river is the bigger Arun View Inn, built around 1864.
 Apart from its location, it is both a fairly anonymous building and pub.

-So that’s the story of two of the streets that make up arguably the most historically interesting part of Littlehampton.
+So that’s the story of two of the roads that make up arguably the most historically interesting part of Littlehampton.
 I will continue to update as and when I uncover new information.